Subject: Happy Secretary's...errrr. Administrative Assistant's. err.... Administrative Professional’s Day

 I'd suggest that you go outside now and stake out a good spot on the street for the annual Administrative Professionals Day Parade that goes down 5th Ave.
 This year several million folks are expected to attend.

 I especially like the elaborate floats like the Swingline Stapler float, (They're so much more creative than the Bostich Stapler people) This year Xerox will unveil its patriotic "Not Collated we stand---America there is no duplicate" float.
 I'm disappointed that the 3M Corporation has done some cost-cutting this year and combined the Post-it Note and Scotch Tape floats into one float with a theme of "Tackiness through the ages."
 Keep your eyes peeled for the giant Office Depot "Dilbert" balloon.
 I think you would all agree with me that after the ninth or tenth marching band goes by you do get a little sick of hearing theme from "Nine to Five."
+But hey, let's not rain on anyone's parade.

 So some history then.....this is actually one "holiday" that has no pagan antecedent.
 The celebration/creation of Secretary's Day was an indication of how by the 1950's the American workforce had migrated from the farms, to the factories, to the office and eventually to the office cubicle.

+The first National Secretaries Week was held in June 1952 in an effort to recognize secretaries for their contributions to the workplace.
 The idea began with Mary Barrett, president of the (big surprise here) National Secretaries Association.
 Since then the word "Secretary" has fallen into disuse.
 Up until a few years ago it was known as Professional Secretaries Day.
 However Professional Secretaries Day changed its name a few years ago to: Administrative Professionals Day.
 Professional Secretaries Week has been renamed Administrative Professionals Week and Professional Secretaries Day has become Administrative Professionals Day.

 Got all that?